phuongwj/dal-microwaves/README.md

 npm run dev
 ```

-> This will forward you to the frontend directory, then it will install all the required dependencies of the project, then also run the web app locally at http://localhost:5173
+> This will forward you to the frontend directory, install all the required dependencies of the project, then run the web app locally at http://localhost:5173